A framework for effective coaching

 - What support do you need to stay on track?

-isn’t fully committed to taking action, explore what’s holding them back and address concerns.
+Kill Signal: If the coachee isn’t fully committed to taking action, explore what’s holding them back and address concerns.

 Final thoughts: Unlocking potential through coaching

-empowers individuals to take ownership of their growth and success.
+The GROW coaching model is a powerful yet simple framework that empowers individuals to take ownership of their growth and success.
 By guiding coachees through:

 - Defining clear goals (Goal)